 Take a right on Carrer de la Carabassa and walk down this cobbled alley.
 It is arched over with graceful bridges that once connected the houses with their adjacent gardens.
 At the end of the street, looming atop her own basilica, is Nostra Senyora de la Mercè (Our Lady of Mercy).
 This giant representation of Barcelona's patron saint is a 20th-century (1940) addition to the 18th-century Església de la Mercè; the view of La Mercè gleaming in the sunlight, babe in arms, is one of the Barcelona waterfront's most impressive sights.
-As you arrive at Carrer Ample, note the 15th-century door with a winged Sant Miquel Archangel delivering a squash backhand to a scaly Lucifer; it's from the Sant Miquel church, formerly part of City Hall, torn down in the early 19th century.
+As you arrive at Carrer Ample, note the 15th-century door with a winged Sant Miquel Archangel delivering a backhand blow to a scaly Lucifer; it's from the Sant Miquel church, formerly part of City Hall, torn down in the early 19th century.
 From the Mercè, a walk out Carrer Ample (to the right) leads back to La Rambla.
-Don't miss the grocery store on the corner of Carrer de la Carabassa—La Lionesa, at Carrer Ample 21, one of Barcelona's best-preserved 19th-century shops.
+Don't miss the colmado (grocery store) on the corner of Carrer de la Carabassa—La Lionesa, at Carrer Ample 21, one of Barcelona's best-preserved 19th-century shops: a prime location for Spanish wines and liquors, artisanal cheeses and charcuterie.
 At No. 7 is the Solé shoe store, with handmade shoes from all over the world.
 You might recognize Plaça Medinaceli, next on the left, from Pedro Almodovar's film Todo Sobre Mi Madre (All About My Mother); from the scene featuring the heroine's dog and her aging father.

 Carrer dels Escudellers, Barcelona, Catalonia, 08002, Spain